Extension points: New device profiles, calculated and combined data points¶

 - Calculated (derived) data points (model/calculated)

-It targets contributors who want to add support for new device variants or expose derived metrics that are not provided by the device firmware.
+It targets contributors who want to add support for new device variants, expose derived metrics, or create writable data points that combine multiple underlying parameters.

 Prerequisites and conventions¶